-RNA processing and nuclear export are essential tasks in all eukaryotes due to the compartmentalization of the cell, but despite the vital significance of these processes to the gene expression program, many basic fundamental questions remain.
+RNA processing and nuclear export are essential tasks in eukaryotes due to the compartmentalization of the cell, but despite the vital significance of these processes to the gene expression program, many basic fundamental questions remain.
 These include:

 How is RNA processing coupled to mRNA export?

-How does an mRNA transit through a nuclear pore complex
+How does an mRNA transit through a nuclear pore complex?

 How is mRNA processing and export altered in response to stress, viral infection, or changes in the environment?